-Inclusion on the school's waiting list does not mean that a place will eventually become available at the preferred school.
+Inclusion on the school's waiting list does not mean that a place will eventually become available.

 A child's position on a waiting list is not fixed and is subject to change during the year i.e. they can go up or down the list since each added child will require the list to be ranked again in line with the oversubscription criteria.